SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 ## Releasing

-**Prerequisits**:
+**Prerequisites**:
-* You must have an [npmjs.com](https://www.npmjs.com/) account and it must be a member of our organization
+* Have an [npmjs.com](https://www.npmjs.com/) account and it must be a member of our organization
-* You must have an GitHub account and it must be a member of our organization with write permissions on the repo
+* Have an GitHub account and it must be a member of our organization with write permissions on the repo
 * The changes that are currently in the branch are the one you would like to release (typically `main`)
 * The `version` field in the `package.json` is the one you would like to use for the release already

+**Production Releases**:

 We've not automated this process just yet since there are a few more steps that would be nice to incorporate once we start up a more regular cadence.
 The following should be done manually on the publishers machine in the branch